rileyL6122428/gme/docs/iteration-8.md

 - implement Asbel, Sophie, Richard move set

+-implement only showing range of effect when placement is in placeable square
+- implement relative range of effect

 - implement turn Order view (with pluggable assets)
 - implement controls for maximizing move order